🥳

 Dyed-bead-pancreas Complication

 Diabetes mellitus is the most common cause of peripheral vascular disease requiring amputation.
-Patients with diabetic neuropathy lose protective sensations that alert them of pain.
-Severe injury to the foot may be undetected by the patient with diabetes neuropathy and require amputation.
+Patients with diabetic neuropathy lose protective neurosensory information and this can increase the incidence of injury or trauma to the affected limb.
+Severe injury or infection of the foot can go unnoticed by a patient with diabetic neuropathy, and this can result in poor outcomes or a higher incidence of amputation.

 CONSIDERATIONS